When Will My Baby Know the Difference Between Day and Night?

 • The majority of babies are capable of sleeping for at least 8 hours uninterrupted by the age of six months.

-• You can keep your baby well rested during the day by following their sleepy signs.
+• You can keep your baby well-rested during the day by following their sleepy signs.

 Wouldn’t it be nice if your newborn baby could tell the difference between day and night?
 If she kept her parties confined to the daytime hours and understood night time was the right time to catch some Zzzzs?
 Unfortunately, it’s not something you can teach.
 Your baby has to get there on their own.
 But don’t worry!
-She will around 2 months.
+She will be around 2 months.
 Here’s how you can figure out what’s happening before then.

 How to Tell You’re in the Newborn Sleep Stage